canonical/charms-reference-architectures/airgapped/aws/README.md

 # charms-aws-airgapped
-A repo for building a test/dev environment for airgapped deployments of charms in AWS
+Terraform modules for building a test/dev environment for airgapped deployments of charms in AWS

-**Note:** *this repo is purely destined for development / testing, NOT production.*
+**Note:** *these modules are purely destined for development / testing, NOT production.*

 ----